SCROLL THROUGH OUR TIMELINE FROM 1998

 PIONEERING 1ST GAY RUGBY MATCH

-Following the first rugby match between two gay teams (no longer in existence) in New Zealand in October 1998, the Spartans welcomed the Kings Cross Steelers up to Manchester during Mardi Gras (now Manchester Pride Weekend) to play the northern hemisphere’s first 15-a-side Rugby Union match between 2 gay teams marking a significant milestone in the history of the growth of inclusive rugby.
+Although a rugby (sevens?) match between two gay teams (no longer in existence) took place in New Zealand in October 1998, the Spartans welcomed the Kings Cross Steelers up to Manchester during Mardi Gras (now Manchester Pride Weekend) to play the first 15-a-side Rugby Union match between 2 full squads of gay rugby teams marking a significant milestone in the history of the growth of inclusive rugby.

 Held at Manchester University’s Armitage Centre, the Manchester Village Spartans took on the London Kings Cross Steelers.